ighanim/aws-well-architected-labs/content/Operational Excellence/300_Labs/300_Health_Aware_CICD_Pipelines/1_deploy_sample_cicd_pipeline.md

 ![CodePipeline deployment complete ](/Operations/300_Health_Aware_CICD_Pipelines/Images/codepipeline-deployment-complete.png)

 {{% notice note %}}
 The pipeline expects a source file with the name `health-demo-file.txt` to be available in the source bucket.
 If the file doesn't exist, pipeline execution will fail.
+Also, it is expected that AWS CodePipeline creates input and output artefacts in the same S3 bucket for the pipeline to operate correctly.
 {{% /notice %}}

 ## Congratulations!